Highland Games, Golf & Other Sports

 Shinty is a fast physical contact team game, similar to field hockey.
 It is played by teams of 12 (including a goalkeeper) using sticks and a ball.
 The Scottish Highlands is a stronghold for the game with Glen Urqhart Shinty Club near Inverness being a top team.
 Inverness itself also has a team – Inverness Shinty Club – who play regularly in the city at Bught Park.

 Whilst Shinty is similar to field hockey, the games have several important differences.
 In shinty you may play the ball in the air and you are allowed to use both sides of the stick.
 The stick is also used to block and to tackle.
 The game has a physical element and players can tackle by shoulder-to-shoulder contact.
 The combination of a hard ball travelling quickly, flying sticks and physical contact make this a game for the brave.

-Games are played from spring all the way through the summer with the major cup finals being:
+Games are played from spring all the way through the summer.

-Scotland is passionate about football and Inverness is home to Scottish Premiership team Inverness Caledonian Thistle.
+Scotland is passionate about football and Inverness is home to Inverness Caledonian Thistle.
 League games are played from August through to May each year.